• Home

 November 2, 2020 /

 We have a new old closet door for our bathroom.
 Did that sentence even make sense?
 Don’t worry.
-I’ll over explain what I meant in nauseating detail.
+I’ll over-explain what I meant in nauseating detail.
 Our main floor bathroom is a special place.
 It’s special because it even exists.
 This house was built before indoor plumbing was invented.
 It’s special because of its awkward location.
 Bathrooms were often tacked on to the end of an old house when indoor plumbing was eventually added.
-It’s special because holy moly it needed to be updated in the worst way.
+It’s special because holy moly, it needed to be updated in the worst way.
 Here’s the bathroom on the day we took possession of the Colonial Farmhouse.
-Please note this was how we found the bathroom.
-None of the items you see…
+Please note this was how we found the bathroom.…

 read more